OsmondJiang/docfx/docs/designs/reference_link.md

 ## Link to an external resource

-You can also use absolute url to link to a external resource.
+You can also use absolute url to link to an external resource.

-For example, you can link docfx spec page:
+For example, you can link DocFX spec page:

 ```markdown
 [docfx spec](https://github.com/dotnet/docfx/doc/index.html)